cloudfoundry/docs-cfcr/docs/installing/gcp/deploying-bosh-gcp.md

 	<p class="terminal">$ gcloud compute scp ~/terraform.key.json "${prefix}bosh-bastion":./ --zone ${zone}</p>
 	If prompted to create SSH keys, enter `Y` and use an empty passphrase.

-##Step 4: Deploy BOSH Director
+##Step 4: Generate BOSH Configuration

-Perform the following steps to deploy a BOSH Director from the bastion VM:
+Perform the following steps to generate the configuration for your BOSH Director:

 1. From the Google Cloud Shell, SSH onto the bastion VM.
 Enter the following command:
 	<p class="terminal">$ gcloud compute ssh "${prefix}bosh-bastion" --zone ${zone}</p>